Prepare for an Emergency

 Don't wait until the last minute to prepare for disaster...
 PREPARE NOW!

 The first and most important step to prepare for a disaster is to be and stay informed.
 Knowing what to do before, during and after an emergency is a critical part of being prepared and may make all the difference when seconds count.

 Seabrook uses the Blackboard Connect system to notify residents of emergencies, evacuations, water issues, amber alerts and even road closures.
 This system is set up to automatically call resident and business land-lines, however, it very important for our citizens to sign up for this service in order to receive notifications on their cell phones and email.

 - Sign up for City News

 In addition to signing up for Seabrook Alerts, we also encourage everyone to sign up for general City News.
-While receiving emergencies notifications is very important, it is equally important to receive general city news and information.
-This information varies from month to month, but includes news updates about city projects, city events, holidays, traffic alerts and much more.
+While receiving emergency notifications is very important, it is equally important to receive general city news and information.
+This information varies from month to month but includes news updates about city projects, city events, holidays, traffic alerts and much more.

 - Download the Houston/Galveston Area Evacuation Map

 If you are asked to evacuate you will need to do so according to your zip code.
 Seabrook's zip code is 77586 which is in Evacuation Zip Zone A (yellow on the map).
 SH 146 is the main evacuation route for Seabrook.

 Did you know that the City of Seabrook is on Facebook, Twitter, Nextdoor and even YouTube?
 The City of Seabrook actively posts and monitor social media.
 Over the past several social media has revolutionized the way people stay informed during an emergency.

 Your family may not be together when a disaster strikes so it is important to plan in advance: how will you get to a safe place; how you will contact one another; how you will get back together; and what you will do in different situations.